noura2tarek/shopping_app_interface/README.md

 If the user device supports biometric authentication, the user will be asked to scan his fingerprint for authentication using LocalAuthentication.authenticate() method in local_auth package.

+# Permissions Used:

+ 1- android.permission.USE_BIOMETRIC in AndroidManifest.xml file.
+ 2- android.permission.USE_FINGERPRINT in AndroidManifest.xml file.
+ 3- android.permission.INTERNET in AndroidManifest.xml file.

+**App Structure**:
 The Task output images with name (user_profile_output) in assets/images
 folder.
 The widgets in lib/widgets folder.